33 Notable alumni of

 -

-Alec Dufty is a former American soccer player and current coach.
+Alec Dufty is an American former soccer player and current coach.
 He is currently a goalkeeper coach with Sporting Kansas City in Major League Soccer.

 -